leatherhead645/sources/README.md

 # Aidoku Community Sources

 This repository hosts unofficial sources maintained by community members that are installable in [Aidoku](https://github.com/Aidoku/Aidoku).
+I, LeatherHead, modified this source to redirect to my domain to test out other sources.

 ## Usage